bilaltas/CodeKit-Free/readme.txt

 * Full-Screen Editor mode
 * Shortcuts (such as Find Code and Comment Line)

+=== Pro Version ===
+Do you want to expand your coding capabilities through a plugin on WordPress?
+Pro version of Custom Code is *now* available which perfectly satisfies any level of users and developers.

+== Pro Features
+* LESS Editor
+* Stylus Editor
+* CoffeeScript Editor
+* PUG Editor
+* Editor Code Folding
+* Editor Code Hints
+* Custom Code Groups/Categories
+* Custom Code Includes
+* Advanced Code Release Locations

+Simply install CodeKit and click the *Upgrade >* button where you can learn more about the latest Pro features and grab your license!

 == Installation ==
 1. Login to your website and go to the Plugins section of your admin panel.